 2. PrEP Won’t Affect Your Hormones

 Hormone replacement therapy (HRT) can be a delicate balance, and if you’re on feminizing hormones such as estrogen and testosterone blockers, it’s understandable that you may be afraid of adding new meds to your regimen on the chance they’ll throw your body or brain for a loop.
 On the other hand, you may worry that your hormones will negate the effects of your PrEP, leaving you vulnerable to infection even as you take it every day.
-Fortunately, (opens in a new tab) show that neither of these hypotheticals is the case, so you can take PrEP and hormones with confidence.
+Fortunately, studies performed on trans patients using Truvada show that neither of these hypotheticals is the case, so you can take PrEP and hormones with confidence.

 3. Your Partners’ Genders Don’t Matter